-- · Keep clear of all outriggers. - Check clearance on both sides before outriggers are extended and set.
-Make sure personnel are clear of outriggers. - Never extend or retract outrigger unless it is in full view.
+- Keep clear of all outriggers. - Never extend or retract outrigger unless it is in full view.

 - Check under each wheel of the truck prior to retraction of outriggers to ensure all body parts are clear of wheels. - Always use jack stands to support the boom and/or underlift before working underneath a lifted load. - Warn personnel not to work, stand, or walk under a raised boom or underlift.
-Position barricades if necessary. - Lower boom to stowed position prior to driving machine.
+Position barricades if necessary. - Lower boom to stowed position prior to driving machine. - · Be aware of height clearances when traveling.